konveyor/kai/docs/scenarios/jdk_8_to_17_migration.md

 - [Java sample app](https://github.com/konveyor-ecosystem/migrationex.git)
 - [Kai VSCode IDE extension 0.0.13+](https://github.com/konveyor/editor-extensions/releases)

+## Tutorial Dev Environment

+This tutorial was built and tested using the following setup:

+- Java Version: OpenJDK 17
+- Maven: 3.9.9
+- Konveyor AI VSCode Extension Version: 0.0.13
+- LLM Model Used: `gpt-o1-mini`

+_Results may vary if a different LLM model is used._ The AI model’s ability to detect and refactor code depends on the specific model's training data and capabilities.
+If using a different model (e.g., `gpt-4`, `llama-3`), the migration suggestions may differ in accuracy, or level of detail.

+For best results, we recommend using the **gpt-o1-mini** model as tested in this guide.

 ## Application Overview

 The [`migration example`](<(https://github.com/konveyor-ecosystem/migrationex.git)>) repository consists of two main components: